5 Health Benefits of Natural Vanilla:

 Aromatherapists and psychologists alike have well understood the health benefits.
 Inhalation of a vanilla scent can help treat both mental and physical problems.
 The aroma alone has been shown to benefit human vitality by alleviating anxiety and supporting better sleeping habits, increasing libido, and stimulating an overall pleasurable emotion and peaceful feeling.
 (1)

-The indulgent taste of vanilla has been shared for centuries but it is not vanilla’s flavor or the aroma that elicits the best of its qualities.
+The indulgent taste of vanilla has been shared for centuries but it is not it’s flavor or the aroma that elicits the best of its qualities.
 As the demand for natural products increasingly competes with pharmaceutical companies and the drug industry, scientists continually discover the benefits that vanilla has on human health.
 In fact, researchers support 5 major health reasons as to why you should incorporate vanilla into your lifestyle.

 History of Vanilla

 Vanilla is a worldwide popular ingredient that was historically used by the Aztecs to make a cocoa drink that only the kings were privileged to consume.
 Later in 1575, vanilla would be exported with gold to Spain and now it remains one of the most expensive spices in the world only second to saffron (1).

 The vanilla bean is an edible fruit pod that resembles a string bean when harvested.
 The result of a curing process produces a dark vanilla bean with a rich aromatic fragrance.
 The vanilla seeds that look like caviar can be scraped out from inside the fruit pod and hence your black speckled ice-cream.